Our website uses cookies for statistical purposes.

 In Vietnam, taxation is regulated by the Law on Tax Administration and various other related laws and regulations.
 The main types of taxes imposed on businesses and individuals in Vietnam include:

-• Personal Income Tax (PIT): This is a tax on the income earned by individuals in Vietnam, including both Vietnamese and foreign nationals.
+• personal income tax (PIT): This is a tax on the income earned by individuals in Vietnam, including both Vietnamese and foreign nationals.
 The tax rate varies depending on the level of income, with a maximum rate of 35%.

-• Special Consumption Tax (SCT): This is a tax on the production or import of certain luxury goods and products that are considered harmful to health or the environment, such as alcohol, tobacco, and automobiles.
+• special consumption tax (SCT): This is a tax on the production or import of certain luxury goods and products that are considered harmful to health or the environment, such as alcohol, tobacco, and automobiles.

-• Import and Export Duties: These are taxes imposed on the import and export of goods, with rates varying depending on the type of product and the country of origin or destination.
+• import and export duties: These are taxes imposed on the import and export of goods, with rates varying depending on the type of product and the country of origin or destination.

-Furthermore, if you need assistance regarding opening a joint stock company in Vietnam, the services of our company formation specialists are at your disposal.
+If you need assistance regarding opening a joint stock company in Vietnam, the services of our company formation specialists are at your disposal.
 Please contact our agents for details.